 The research interests of Dr. Cruess are varied, but most deal with the application of biostatistical methods in innovative ways to biomedical problems, especially in the areas of radiology, telemedicine, dermatology, and surgery.
 Currently, he is involved with research that involves the evaluation of the long-term outcomes of USU medical school graduates.

-Dr. Cruess designed and teaches the core Biostatistics I course that is a required course for most graduate programs at USU.
+Dr. Cruess designed and taught the core Biostatistics I course that is a required course for most graduate programs at USU.
 He has won the "Outstanding Educator of the Year" six times for his teaching expertise.

 Areas of Expertise